cm3z4/Vicki/README.md

 # Vicki

+### Description

-### Vicki is a Node.js application build to easily navigate a Unix-like/Linux system with a command-line (CLI) interface.
-This allows a complete beginner to use a terminal to read/create/remove files and directories without learning any basic commands.
+Vicki is a Node.js application built to easily navigate a Unix-like/Linux system with a command-line interface (CLI).
+This allows a complete beginner to use a terminal to read/write and remove files/directories without learning any basic shell commands.
 Navigating is as simple as pressing a number to change directories.

+*My wife says I never do anything for her, so I named this program after her...*

 ### Features
 - Directory indexing for easy navigation.